 SALT: What will you take away from this experience?
 What skills have you learnt which you feel will be beneficial to your career after university?

-Aran: Skills-wise, I’ve learnt how to use web applications that I’d never heard of before, such as Ahrefs, Majestic SEO with Chris and SEMrush with Ragil, and these are massive organisations that I didn’t know existed.
+Aran: Skills-wise, I’ve learnt how to use web applications that I’d never heard of before, such as Ahrefs, Majestic SEO with Chris and other third-party tools with Ragil, and these are massive organisations that I didn’t know existed.
 I came into the company not knowing what Buzzstream was, but now I know it like the back of my hand.
 I would say I’ve learnt how to be professional and how to contact people professionally.
 I’ve learnt how to use loads of research tools.
 But one thing that I will take away with me is what John told me on the second day.
 It was: “If you’re in a work situation and you don’t know something, don’t just agree with what they are saying, stop the person politely and ask them to explain it a bit more.
 If you don’t understand something, ask what they are actually telling you, so you do understand it.
 So in the future, you don’t have to ask anybody again, because you already know what it is.”

 SALT: Good advice from John!
 Would you return to work for SALT.agency in the future?